lpsgfaq/quakecon/README.md

  If you're bringing a PC; Try to follow the flow for installing your OS if you're doing a clean Windows install before the con:
  OS → Updates (Windows 11 downloads these automatically typically before first system use) → Hardware Drivers → Browser → Misc Software (Spotify/Discord) → Games

- Over the past four FAQs, I’ve recommended Macrium Reflect.
-Due to Macrium no longer offering a free edition starting with version 8.0, Macrium Reflect is no longer recommended; and NTLite will be recommended in its place to help minimize downtime during Windows installs.
+ NTLite is now recommended over Macrium Reflect to help minimize downtime for Windows installs.

  Step 2 - Games!